-The predicted sound levels outside the windows of the proposed buildings will be greater than 65 dBA during the daytime hours and/or greater than 60 dBA during the nighttime hours.
+The predicted sound levels outside the windows of the proposed buildings (including the future building on the holdout property) will be greater than 65 dBA during the daytime hours and/or greater than 60 dBA during the nighttime hours.
 To address these excesses, the MECP guidelines recommend that the dwelling units be equipped with central air conditioning systems, so that the windows can be closed.